mouliraj51/Satellite-Visualizer-Engine/README.md

 - Press UP/DOWN to change satellite category.
 - Press LEFT/RIGHT to adjust orbit interval for line drawing.

-You can run run ./startApp.bat to see the Running Appe
+You can run run ./startApp.bat to see the Running App